The Trussell Trust is a data controller registered with the UK Information Commissioner’s Office registration number

 Promoting our work

-We will use the personal information that you share with us if you agree to help us promote our work.
+We will use personal information that you share with us if you agree to help us promote our work.
 This might include photographs and videos.
 For example, we may use your information in case studies and stories that we publish or share with the media.
 We will only use your information for this purpose if you have given your consent for us to do so.

 Carrying out surveys and research

 If you choose to take part in one of our surveys, we will use the personal information that you provide to process the results of the survey and undertake analysis.
-We may use a university or other academic to undertake an analysis of survey responses.
+We may use a university or other academic institution or organisation to undertake analysis of survey responses.
 Survey results are anonymised before being shared or published.

 Employee administration and development

-We will process personal information of our employees to fulfil our contract with them, and to meet our legal obligations as an employer.
+We will process personal information of our employees to fulfil our contract with them and to meet our legal obligations as an employer.
 This includes payroll processing and the provision of training.
 We are required by law to share some financial information with the HMRC.
-We may also need to share some personal information with other organisations, for example, solicitors, pension providers.
+We may also need to share some personal information with other organisations (for example solicitors or pension providers).

 If you provide us with information about yourself, such as a resume or curriculum vitae, in connection with a job application or enquiry, we may use this information to process your enquiry.
 We will not store this information for any purpose other than that relating to your application.
 Our legal basis for using your information in this way is for our legitimate interest.
 A full privacy statement for job applicants is included in the recruitment pack.

 Undertaking safeguarding activities including DBS checks